 - Stretching well to improve flexibility

-*New studies show PRP and stem cell injections can help alleviate pain caused by tendonitis.
+*New studies show PRP and tissue and cell injections can help alleviate pain caused by tendonitis.
 Ask your physician if you’re a candidate for this orthobiologics treatment.
 These injections are not guaranteed to take effect, but when they work, they most likely will decrease pain and improve function.

 How do I prevent hip tendonitis?